-- 5. Ensure referrals to DSMES are to accredited or recognized services by the Association of Diabetes Care & Education Specialists or American Diabetes Association. - 6.
-Submit monthly reports by the last day of the month for progress made on each Performance Requirement that month via email to CCCPH. - 7.
+- 3. Ensure the Diabetes Care Teams include at least two of the following staff: physician or midlevel provider, nurse, medical assistant, registered dietitian, certified diabetes educator, pharmacist, and behavioral health consultant. - 4.
+Ensure referrals to DPPs are CDC recognized National Diabetes Prevention Programs. - 5.
+Ensure referrals to DSMES are to accredited or recognized services by the Association of Diabetes Care and Education Specialists or American Diabetes Association. - 6.
+Submit monthly reports by the 5th of the month for progress made on each Performance Requirement for the prior month via email to CCCPH. - 7.
 Submit copies of subcontracts via email to CCCPH. - 8.
-Submit quarterly data reports by the 10th of the month for data collected the prior quarter.
-Quarters include the following: - October December 2020 - January March 2021 - April 0 June 2021 - July September 2021 - 9.
-Submit a final summary report by September 29-2021 via email to CCCPH to include a summary of progress made on each Performance Requirement.
+Submit quarterly data reports by the 14th of the month for data collected the prior quarter.
+Quarters include the following: - October December 2021 - January March 2022 - April June 2022 - July September 2022 - 9.
+Submit a final summary report by September 29, 2022, via email to CCCPH to include a summary of progress made on each Performance Requirement.

-Monitoring: Deliverables will be monitored through the required meetings and site visits.
-The Contractor agrees to participate in periodic site visits as determined by CCCPH.
-If the Contractor is deemed out of compliance, CCCPH will provide technical assistance.
+Monitoring: Deliverables will be monitored through a site visit and the required meetings and report.
+If the Contractor is deemed out of compliance, the CCCPH Branch Manager will provide technical assistance.
 Funds may be withheld until the Contractor is in compliance with deliverables.
 If technical assistance does not prove beneficial, the contract may then be terminated.